 - Email, Email, Email (But Customize): Sand Cloud

 Keep reading to discover the best holiday ecommerce strategies of 2018.
-But if you’d like to go behind-the-scenes for comprehensive data collected from over 50 online brands, each making +$10 million in annual revenue …
+But if you’d like to go behind-the-scenes for comprehensive data collected from over 50 high-growth brands …

 1. Launch Flash After Flash After Flash: Fashion Nova

 Last year, Fashion Nova was the fourth most Googled fashion brand in the world, beating out household names like Chanel, Yves Saint Laurent, and Christian Dior.

 But that honor pales in comparison to being the world’s fastest-growing fashion brand in history.

 What do you do for the holidays when you’re already at the top of the game?
 You kick things off with the biggest online flash sale in history:

 On Nov.
 15, Fashion Nova dropped its latest collection with rapper and social-media powerhouse Cardi B … to the tune of $10.8 million in just three hours.

 In true Fashion Nova style, the event was accompanied by an IRL fashion show broadcast on social: